choudharyus/week2-monday3/readme.md

 ## Intro to Objects (5 / 00)

 Before we start to talk about objects, let's visit a site some of you may be familiar with, [Amazon](https://www.amazon.com).
 If we type in some random thing to search for you'll notice all the results have similar properties.
-Things like, price, title, reviews, amazon primeable? and picture.
+Things like, price, title, reviews, Prime eligibility and picture.

-Turns out, in programming, we need a way to encapsulate logic about things in the real world to things in our programs.
+Turns out, in programming, we need a way to encapsulate logic about things in the real world and represent them in our programs.
 In Javascript, these things are objects.

 In JavaScript, objects are collections of properties(key-value pairs).
 We can add or remove these properties as we please.
-One way to create an object is by using a curly brace notation.
+The simplest way to create an object is by using a curly brace notation (also known as object literal notation).

 ```js
 var car = {